 Quite the comprehensive collection of chapters there.
 I would have liked something on the impact of the Hayes Production Code on American Cinema and the resultant explosion of daring films upon its abolition but that’s likely because it’s a period of film I have studied at college.
 One thing that you may not realise from that list, and could come as a shock to people who steer clear of world cinema is that this documentary isn’t focused on American cinema in the majority.
 Quite rightly so too.
 Most innovations in film making techniques didn’t come from the US and quite often when they did they came from directors who had moved to the US to avoid the persecution of the Nazis in World War Two.

-It’s telling of this films depth that it takes 3 hours for use to get to the point where sound in introduced to the movies.
-In a lesser documentary this would have likely had been rushed to in order to hold an audiences attention.
-The Story Of Film is not purely for entertainment, although it certainly held my attention.
+It’s telling of this film’s depth that it takes 3 hours for us to get to the point where sound in introduced to the movies.
+In a lesser documentary this would have likely had been rushed to in order to hold an audience’s attention.
+The Story Of Film is not purely for entertainment, although it certainly kept me focused.
 There are far too many (at the time) ground breaking developments in the artistry of film in the silent era for something like that to be glossed over.
-The first ever edits, cuts, close ups and various other techniques that anyone with Windows Movie Maker know without being told are all catalogued and their impact shown.
+The first ever edits, cuts, close ups and various other techniques that anyone with Windows Movie Maker knows without being told are all catalogued and their impact shown.
 Quite often Cousins shows us a moment in a film that was a genuine game changer and then shows us it’s impact on a later film.
 Deep focus shots and stylistic lighting used in Orson Welles’ Citizen Kane gets referenced multiple times over just to remind you how much of a impact that single film had.
 There’s a reason Citizen Kane is often number one on Sight & Sound’s top 100 films of all time poll.
 Cousins goes out of his way to make sure that you understand not only the cause but the effect of all changes in film over its near 120 year history.

 The film has a few surprises in store for people that get through the first 6 hours of silent film and expressionist cinema.
 By that point you may be expecting this to stick quite largely to the more arty realms of cinema having only flirted with musicals and gangster movies in that early section.
 Suddenly we’re hit over the head with the exuberance of Bollywood and the high speed intricacy of Hong Kong cinema.
 This goes to prove that Mark Cousins understands that all walks of cinematic life have a just and important place within the story of film itself.
 I used to watch quite a few Bollywood films (may I suggest Daag: the Fire and Garwali Bahawali for instant guilty pleasure status), watching this has renewed my interest.
 Especially as I have never seen Sholay.
 Another for the Lovefilm list I guess.